JoyIkenye/JoyIkenye/README.md

 - 👀 I’m interested in Frontend Engineering Projects
 - 🌱 I’m currently learning Reactjs
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ... checkout my Portofolio here => https://joy-portfolio-p4hl.onrender.com/
+- 📫 Checkout my Portofolio here => https://joy-portfolio-p4hl.onrender.com/

 <!---
 JoyIkenye/JoyIkenye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.